Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/teaching.md

 author_profile: true
 ---

 I believe that effective teaching can have a lasting, and meaningful, impact.
 I'm excited to connect with students and bring interesting insights from research into the classroom and feel that my experiences and skillset are well-suited to the task.
 My primary teaching interests lie in financial accounting and financial statement analysis; however, I'm comfortable teaching a wide range of undergraduate and graduate level accounting courses.
+See below for a summary of my teaching experiences.

 ### Instructor (@ BYU)